This output can be used for a number of functions-

 Directional control using the A-B logic

-The LD100 or LD102 is the perfect choice for the installer.
+The LD100 is the perfect choice for the installer.
 The advanced features will aid any installation with the LED status lights and the very wide range of sensitivity settings.
 You also have features such as the ABS, frequency and extended time feature.
 Easy to set up with a handy 11 pin “din Rail” mount.